Failed appeal for jailed 15mph driver after fatal crash

 He was found to be almost blind in his right eye and short-sighted in his left, as well as being a known glaucoma sufferer with poor peripheral vision.
 The judge concluded he must have lied to the DVLA about his eyesight in order to obtain an extension to his licence.

 Additionally, Conroy had tried to claim that the two women ran out in front of him, but CCTV footage showed this was a lie.
 He also ignored signals from the driver behind to stop and was seen driving erratically through the area by other motorists.

 Conroy received his sentence in April and was banned from driving for 10 years.
 The DVLA also revoked his licence.
 Appeal Court judges ruled the victims were “entirely blameless” and that Conroy’s car was “a lethal weapon” with him behind the wheel.

 Speed not the only factor in road accident claims

 It is easy to fall into the trap of associating accidents on the road with high speeds.
 What this case proves is that a motorist can be guilty of causing a collision even if they are driving at a relatively low speed.
 Sadly, this can sometimes have extremely serious consequences.

 While this case was helped by the fact that there was conclusive CCTV evidence available, as well as a queue of witnesses behind the at-fault driver, not every victim will be able to prove their version of events so easily.

-If you would like to find out how Sheldon Davidson Solicitors could help you make a successful road traffic accident claim, visit our FAQ section or call us today on 0808 9000 990.
+If you would like to find out how Sheldon Davidson Solicitors could help you make a successful road traffic accident claim, visit our FAQ section or call our team of Manchester personal injury claim solicitors today.